 soluble inorganic silver species.
 Predominantly, these are studies that

-Silver nitrate is considered to be the form of silver with the
+ions.
+Silver nitrate is considered as the silver substance with the

-greatest toxicity as it dissociates rapidly and completely in aqueous solution.
+greatest toxicity as it dissociates rapidly and completely in aqueous

+media.
 Where data for silver nitrate was not available, data derived

-from other inorganic salts (e.g. silver chloride) were used, but
+from other inorganic silver salts (e.g. silver chloride) were used, but

-only after the exposure conditions were determined to be acceptable (e.g. testing was
+only after the exposure conditions were determined to be acceptable

 complete base set of acute ecotoxicity studies is available for soluble

 inorganic silver species, comprising numerous studies for fish,